lecritch/time_series_models-chi-sea-dsc/README.md

 When Looking at the ACF graph for the original data, we see a strong persistent correlation with higher order lags.
 This is evidence that we should take a first diefference of the data to remove this autocorrelation.

+This makes sense, since we are trying to capture the effect of recent lags in our ARMA models, and with high correlation between distant lags, our models will not come close to the true process.

 ```python
 plot_acf(train.diff().dropna());